STEP 1: FIND RFTA INFORMATION

 The curb side of the bus is the safest place to be.
 Allow a few feet between yourself and the bus before attempting to board.
 If you plan to use the bus bike rack, alert the bus operator before you board and before you depart.
 Once onboard, be sure to keep your body and personal belongings out of the aisles and grab hold of handrails on full buses without vacant seats.

 Bus operators can activate an electronic or manual ramp for passengers in wheelchairs.
-There is also a kneeling feature available to help persons with disabilities aboard.
+There is also a kneeling feature available to help persons with disabilities board.

 STEP 5: PAY YOUR FARE